2024 Essay Prize Competition

 • Christchurch

 with one of the sessions being livestreamed.
-We usually host 'in-person hubs' in Hamilton and Queenstown for members to have the opportunity to network.
-We endeavour to a host a meeting in Hamilton and Dunedin during the year if possible.
+We usually host 'in-person hubs' in Hamilton, Dunedin and Queenstown for members to have the opportunity to network.
+We endeavour to a host an in-person meeting in Hamilton and Dunedin during the year if possible.

 There is no cost to members to attend these meetings.

-Copies of presentations, papers and some recorded sessions presented at these meetings are available to members in the 'Members Only' section of the website.
+Copies of presentations, papers and the recorded sessions presented at these meetings are available to members in the 'Members Only' section of the website.

 Upcoming SCL(NZ) meetings